w3c/wai-curricula/types-of-courses.md

 ## Introduction

 This page provides further guidance on different types of courses you can build using The WAI-Curricula resource.
-In addition, it offers an estimated duration for each of them based on their type and format.
+It also offers an estimated duration for each of them based on their type and format.

 ## Types of Courses

 ### University Course

-Courses at university use to translate their duration into a credit system.
-There are several of such systems around the world, for example, the ECTS (European Credit Transfer and Accumulation System) and the American Credit System.
+Courses at university translate their duration into a credit system.
+There are several systems around the world, for example, the ECTS (European Credit Transfer and Accumulation System), and the American Credit System.
 One ECTS credit corresponds to 25-30 hours of students' workload, and 60 credits reflect a complete year of work.

 The below is an estimate of how many ECTS credits will be advised for [Module 1: Introduction to Web Accessibility](/curricula/introduction-to-web-accessibility/) for a whole semester.